JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 > * On JVM, if source files don't have top-level declarations, the file facades aren't generated, and you won't face
 > naming clashes.
 >
->   However, this naming scheme can help you avoid issues in the future.
-A simple refactoring
+>   However, this naming scheme can help you avoid situations when a simple refactoring
-> or an addition that ends up in a top-level function will lead to the same "Duplicate JVM classes" error.
+> or an addition could include a top-level function and result in the same "Duplicate JVM classes" error.
 >
 {type="tip"}